Last Updated on 26/10/2025

 A sitemap should include:

-• URLs without meta robots tags that prevent them from being indexed.
+- URLs without meta robots tags are not indexed.

 5. Crawl Budget Issues